Midlands-Based, communicator & Photographer

 • Creating and editing media for your organisation/event/campaign (inc. copywriting, photography and videography)

-• Assisting and Supporting the creation, implementation and evaluation of social media Campaigns.
+• Assisting and Supporting the creation, implementation and evaluation of social media campaigns.

-• Developing and implementing a strategy for your organisations’ external communications and outreach
+• Developing and implementing a strategy for your organisations’ external communications and outreach.

-I am open to Freelance work.
 Check out my Showreel and previous projects.

 Background & Education

-During my academic journey I discovered that I enjoyed my projects and assessments where we got to translate science into content that was informative but also fun at times, which led me to Communications.
 I sought out my previous position as a Communications Assistant at the Cornwall Voluntary Sector Forum (Cornwall VSF) to gain further content creation and stakeholder engagement experience, beyond student societies, to broaden my skill set.
-Working across the VCSE sector, I have found that my favourite thematic areas are nature & environment, food access, women’s aid and Equality Diversity & Inclusion (EDI), and I enjoy working within these project areas.
+Working across the VCSE (third) sector, I have found a passion for projects promoting the understanding of our climate and environment, food access and equality, diversity & inclusion (EDI).

-Certifications
+Certifications & Memberships

 For a full list of the applications I work with, see Contact for details.